 - A. All allegations with a criminal element, including all sexual abuse allegations, shall be immediately reported to local law enforcement for investigation.
-The Superintendent shall ensure that all allegations of sexual abuse are routed to local law enforcement. - B. All facility staff shall fully cooperate in criminal investigations.
-The PREA Compliance Manager shall help arrange interviews and provide requested information. - C. The facility shall leave an investigation open when local law enforcement is the investigative body. - D. The facility will make every effort to receive a copy of the finalized police report from local law enforcement and take any follow up action required. - E. An Administrative investigation shall be initiated once local law enforcement has completed their investigation.
+The Superintendent shall ensure all allegations of sexual abuse are routed to local law enforcement. - B. All facility staff shall fully cooperate in criminal investigations.
+The PREA Compliance Manager shall help arrange interviews and provide requested information. - C. The facility shall leave an investigation open when local law enforcement is the investigative body. - D. The facility will make every effort to receive a copy of the finalized police report from local law enforcement and take any follow up action required. - E. An administrative investigation shall be initiated once local law enforcement has verbally or in writing, verified they have completed their investigation, including those still pending a final police report.